StaQ: a Finite Memory Approach to Discrete Action Policy Mirror Descent: Hyperparameters and Implementation Details

-Here, we provide the full list of hyperparameters used in our experiments.
+\textbf{Hyperparameters.} Below, we provide the full list of hyperparameters used in our experiments\footnote{Code will be released to an open-source repository upon publication.}.
 StaQ's hyperparameters are listed in Table~\ref{tab:hyper_staq}, while the hyperparameters for our baselines are provided in Tables~\ref{tab:hyper_ppo}-\ref{tab:hyper_mdqn}.
-For TRPO and PPO, we use the implementation provided in \texttt{stable-baselines4}~\citep{stable-baselines3}, while we used our in-house PyTorch implementation of (M)-DQN.
-For PQN, we use the CleanRL implementation~\citep{Huang2022}.
+For TRPO and PPO, we use the implementation provided in \texttt{stable-baselines4}~\citep{stable-baselines3}, while we used our in-house PyTorch implementation of (M)-DQN\footnote{We will add the link to the in-house library upon publication.}.

-Across all environments, we enforce a time limit of 5000 steps.
-This is particularly useful for Seaquest-v1, since an agent can get stuck performing an infinitely long rollout during data collection.
-For MinAtar environments, we followed the network architecture used by \citet{minatar} consisting of a single convolutional layer with 16 channels and a $3\times 3$ kernel (Conv(16, 3, 3)) followed by a linear layer with 128 neurons.

-To account for the different scales of the reward between environments, we apply a different reward scaling to the Classic/MuJoCo environments and MinAtar.
+To account for the different scales of the reward between environments, we apply a different reward scaling to the Classic environments and MinAtar.
 Note that this is equivalent to inverse-scaling the entropy weight $\tau$ and KL weight $\eta$, ensuring that $\xik$ is of the same order of magnitude for all environments.
 To account for the varying action dimension $|A|$ of the environments, we set the \emph{scaled entropy coefficient} $\bar{\tau}$ as a hyperparameter, defined by $\bar{\tau} = \tau \log |A|$, rather than directly setting $\tau$.
 Furthermore, the entropy weight is linearly annealed from its minimum and maximum values.

-\textbf{Policy evaluation.} In all our experiments, we use an ensemble of two neural networks, similarly to e.g. SAC \citep{SAC_app}, to evaluate a $Q$-function and therefore two SNNs for $\xi$-logits.
-In particular, we optimize the current Q-function weights $\theta$ to minimize the loss $\mathcal{L}(\theta)$,

-where $\operatorname{agg}$ computes either the \texttt{min} or \texttt{mean} over the target Q-functions with weights $\hat{\theta}_1, \hat{\theta}_2$.
-We find that using the \texttt{min} of the two Q-functions to compute the target values often results in more stable training. \texttt{min} gives a more conservative target that is robust to overestimation bias in the Q-functions, and this allows us to reduce the KL weight.
-However, such a strategy may struggle when reward is not dense enough, e.g. some MinAtar and some classic control environments.
-Therefore we instead use the \texttt{mean} in Classic/MinAtar environments.
-Future work could use a more sophisticated approach that is both robust to overestimation bias and yet sensitive to weak reward signals.